 I attended the annual W. Edwards Deming Institute conference this weekend: it was quite good.
-Tom Nolan lead off the conference with: Developing and Applying Theory to Get Results.
+Tom Nolan [the broken link was removed] lead off the conference with: Developing and Applying Theory to Get Results.

 He discussed the theory of knowledge: how we know what we know.
 See my attempt to introduce the idea of the theory of knowledge within Deming’s management system.
 It is probably the least understood of Deming’s four areas of profound knowledge, the others areas are: knowledge of variation, appreciation for a system and psychology.

 Theory of knowledge is also something people have difficulty relating to what they do every day.
 The most obvious connection, I believe, is the understanding that much of what is “known” is not so.
 People manage with faulty beliefs.
 With an understanding of the theory of knowledge decision making can be guided to avoid the pitfalls of basing decisions on faulty beliefs.
 This is, of course, just one aspect of how the theory of knowledge impacts Deming’s management system.

 Tom Nolan also discussed some interesting work that Paul Carlie and Clayton Christensen are doing based on descriptive “theory” and normative theory.
 My simple explanation is that descriptive theory reports on what is seen.
 This can be interesting, but has problems when people assign causation based on just observation (without experimentation).
 Normative theory involves testing theories (such as is done with the scientific method).
 Good article on this by Carlie and Christensen: The Cycles of Theory Building in Management Research [the broken link was removed].